tantaman/vanilla-fetch/README.md

 # Apollo without the Apollo, Realy without the Relay

 Something has been bothering me about `React` for quite some time.
 The complexity of data fetching in React apps is off the charts.
-The frequent pattern for data fetching is "fetch-on-render" which leads to an awful waterfalling user experience.Race conditions when fetching in effects is a common problem.
+The frequent pattern for data fetching is "fetch-on-render" which leads to an awful waterfalling user experience.
+Next, race conditions when fetching in effects is a common problem.
 Finally, getting the result of a `JavaScript` promise _always_ enqueues a micro task even if that promise is already resolved, resulting in flickering UIs.

 The last one was the last straw for me.
 It means any `async` data layer that does caching needs another cache atop but behind `synchronous` methods.
 If not, your render cycle is interrupted till the next tick and your UI flashes various loading states.